FabianVillalobos4001/nuevo/README.md

-# BosserP05
-Proyecto Progra Profesional

-Terminal 1:
-deno run dev

-Terminal 2:
-deno run --allow-env --allow-read --allow-net server/main.ts# React Template with Vite and Deno
+# React Template with Vite and Deno

 This is a GitHub template project to set up a [React](https://react.dev/) app with TypeScript running on [Deno](https://deno.com).
 It uses